Planet

 Lowering carbon, preserving resources

 Technology from Rieter allows spinning mills to produce yarn with minimal resources.
-The successes in recent years are considerable with energy consumption per kg of yarn reduced by up to 69%.
+Energy consumption per kilogram of yarn has been reduced significantly in recent decades.

 Climate